 Now, however, Democrats live to defy what was once common sense as well as stymy national priorities because of their Trump Derangement Syndrome.
 As we reported last week, they keep moving the goal post on the border-funding debate, coming back with lower and lower budget numbers.
 Senate Minority Leader Chuck Schumer and incoming House Speaker Nancy Pelosi are now offering just $1.3 billion in border-security funding, with none of it earmarked for the wall.

-At that meeting, President Trump proudly declared he would own any government shutdown that results from the Democrats’ bad faith negotiating.
+At the Oval Office meeting, President Trump proudly declared he would own any government shutdown that results from the Democrats’ bad faith negotiating.
 This may sound like traditional Trump grandstanding, but the president knows as well as the rest of us that Republicans always get blamed for shutdowns thanks to the Demo-owned and operated media.
 Might as well proudly own it and explain why.

 Just what kind of shutdown will Republicans be blamed for this time around?
 How bad will the damage be?
 Well, we won’t be seeing national monuments barricaded like when Barack Obama petulantly made a shutdown as politically painful as possible in 2013.